zhaohuanqdcn/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for Recretary.

 4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.
 You can get familiar with our app by following the simple instructions below and observe the changes in your GUI.
-You can also just type `clearcontact` and `clearmeeting` separately to clear all data.
+You can also just type `clearcontact` and `clearmeeting` separately to clear all data and immediately start using the app.
    ![Ui](images/Ui.png)

 5. For you to get familiar with the app and to practice, type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.